-The journey of someone with MCS, TILT and MCAD is often a lonely one.
+The journey of someone with MCS (Multiple Chemical Sensitivity), TILT (Toxicant-Induced Loss of Tolerance) and MCAD (Mast Cell Activation Disorder) is often a lonely one.
 It is a journey plagued by solitude and isolation.
-The hardest part for those of us who have multiple illnesses and MCS is finding empathy and understanding from our loved ones.
+The hardest part for those of us who have multiple health conditions in addition to one of the illnesses mentioned above is finding empathy and understanding from our loved ones.
 Too often our family and friends become overwhelmed and uncomfortable with everything that affects us so they disengage and relationships are damaged.

 Many times we feel guilty for having to ask family and friends to make accommodations for us.
 Some of us value our relationships so much that we would rather deal with the unbearable symptoms after an exposure then speak up and sound offensive by our requests.
-It is a cycle of self destruction.
-We place others first at the expense of our own health…until we crash and end up in a hospital or breathing through and oxygen mask.
+It is a cycle of self-destruction.
+We place others first at the expense of our own health…until we crash and end up in a hospital or breathing through an oxygen mask.

 After months of being very sick following an exposure, everything begins to settle in.
 We may be told by our physician that we have to practice extreme chemical avoidance.